-Class Claim/Equity Interest Treatment of Claim/Equity Interest Projected Amount of Claims the holder of an Allowed Other Priority Claim and the Debtors; provided that to the extent an Allowed Other Priority Claim has not been satisfied during the Chapter 11 Cases, no Cash payment shall be made on such Allowed Other Priority Claim until the Allowed First Lien Notes Claims and the Allowed Second Lien Notes Claims have either been paid in full or received such other treatment rendering such Claims Unimpaired, as applicable.
-2 Other Secured Claims Each holder shall receive either (i) payment in full in Cash of the unpaid portion of its Allowed Other Secured Claim on the Effective Date or as soon thereafter as reasonably practicable (or if payment is not then due, shall be paid in accordance with its terms), (ii) reinstatement pursuant to section 1124 of the Bankruptcy Code, or (iii) such other recovery necessary to satisfy section 1129 of the Bankruptcy Code. \$0 3 First Lien Notes Claims On the Effective Date, or as soon thereafter as reasonably practicable, except to the extent that a holder of an Allowed First Lien Notes Claim agrees to less favorable treatment, in full and final satisfaction, compromise, settlement, release, and discharge of and in exchange for each Allowed First Lien Notes Claim, each holder of an Allowed First Lien Notes Claim shall receive treatment rendering its Allowed First Lien Notes Claims Unimpaired under applicable provisions of the Bankruptcy Code. \$500,000,000 in principal amount 4 Second Lien Notes Claims On the Effective Date, or as soon thereafter as reasonably practicable, except to the extent that a holder of an Allowed Second Lien Notes Claim agrees to less favorable treatment, in full and final satisfaction, compromise, settlement, release, and discharge of and in exchange for each Allowed Second Lien Notes Claim, each holder of an Allowed Second Lien Notes Claim shall receive either (i) its Pro Rata share of the Second Lien Recovery or (ii) in the Debtors' sole discretion, and solely in the event the Debtors' have sufficient Cash (including proceeds of a Sale Transaction) to provide for such treatment, such other treatment rendering its Allowed Second Lien Notes Claim Unimpaired under applicable provisions of the Bankruptcy Code. \$934,732,000 in principal amount 5 Subsidiary General Unsecured Claims Each holder of an Allowed Subsidiary General Unsecured Claim shall receive its Pro Rata share of the Subsidiary General Unsecured Claim Recovery up to payment in full of such holder's Allowed Subsidiary General Unsecured Claim. \$[•] 6 Cobalt General Unsecured Claims Each holder of an Allowed Cobalt General Unsecured Claim shall receive its Pro Rata share of the Cobalt General Unsecured Claim Recovery up to payment in full of such holder's Allowed Subsidiary General Unsecured Claim. \$[•] 7 Section 510(b) Claims Each Section 510(b) Claim shall be cancelled without any distribution and such holders of Section 510(b) Claims will receive no recovery. \$0 8 Intercompany Claims Intercompany Claims may be, at the option of the Debtors, either: (i) Reinstated as of the Effective Date or (ii) cancelled; N/A
+SUMMARY OF EXPECTED RECOVERIES Class Claim/Equity Interest Treatment of Claim/Equity Interest Lien Notes Claim, each holder of an Allowed First Projected Amount of Claims Projected Recovery Under the Plan Lien Notes Claim shall receive treatment rendering its Allowed First Lien Notes Claims Unimpaired under applicable provisions of the Bankruptcy Code.
+4 Second Lien Notes Claims Each On the Effective Date, or as soon thereafter as reasonably practicable, except to the extent that a holder of an Allowed Second Lien Notes Claim agrees to less favorable treatment, in full and final satisfaction, compromise, settlement, release, and discharge of and in exchange for each Allowed Second Lien Notes Claim, each holder of an Allowed Second Lien Notes Claim, shall receive either (i) its Pro Rata share of the Second Lien Recovery or (ii) in the Debtors' sole discretion, and solely in the event the Debtors' have sufficient Cash (including proceeds of a Sale Transaction) to provide for such treatment, such other treatment rendering its Allowed Second Lien Notes Claim Unimpaired under applicable provisions of the Bankruptcy Code. \$934,732,000 in principal amount [•] [•]% 5 Subsidiary General Unsecured Claims Each holder of an Allowed Subsidiary General Unsecured Claim shall receive its Pro Rata share of the Subsidiary General Unsecured Claim Recoveryup to payment in full of such holder's Allowed Subsidiary General Unsecured Claim. \$[●] \$[●] [●] [●]% 6 Cobalt General Unsecured Claims Each holder of an Allowed Cobalt General Unsecured Claim shall receive its Pro Rata share of the Cobalt General Unsecured Claim Recovery-up to payment in full of such holder's Allowed Subsidiary General Unsecured Claim. \$[•] -\$[•] [•] - [•]% 7 Section 510(b) Claims Each Section 510(b) Claim shall be cancelled without any distribution and such holders of Section 510(b) Claims will receive no recovery. \$ 0 % - 8 Intercompany Claims Intercompany Claims may be, at the option of the Debtors, either: (i) Reinstated as of the Effective Date or (ii) cancelled, and provided that no distribution shall be made on account of such Claims and any Reinstatement will be solely to determine the right or entitlement of other holders of Claims to recoveries.
+N/A 0% / 100% 9 Intercompany Interests Intercompany Interests may be, at the option of the Debtors, either: (i) Reinstated as of the Effective Date or (ii) cancelled, and no distribution shall be made on account of such Interests.
+N/A 0% / 100% 10 Interests in Cobalt Existing Interests in Cobalt shall be deemed canceled and extinguished, and shall be of no further force and \$0 0%

-Class Claim/Equity Interest Treatment of Claim/Equity Interest Projected Amount of Claims provided that no distribution shall be made on account of such Claims, and any Reinstatement will be solely to determine the right or entitlement of other holders of Claims to recoveries.
-9 Intercompany Interests Intercompany Interests may be, at the option of the Debtors, either: (i) Reinstated as of the Effective Date or (ii) cancelled, and no distribution shall be made on account of such Interests.
-N/A 10 Interests in Cobalt shall be deemed canceled and extinguished, and shall be of no further force and effect, whether surrendered for cancelation or otherwise, and there shall be no distribution to holders of Interests in Cobalt on account of such Interests. \$0
+SUMMARY OF EXPECTED RECOVERIES Claim/Equity Projected Amount of Projected Recovery Under the Class Interest Treatment of Claim/Equity Interest Claims Plan effect, whether surrendered for cancelation or otherwise, and there shall be no distribution to holders of Interests in Cobalt on account of such Interests.